Ireland put England under pressure with early wickets

-T20 World Cup: Joss Buttler out for duck and Alex Hales falls cheaply as Ireland reduce England to 14-2
+T20 World Cup: Jos Buttler out for duck and Alex Hales falls cheaply as Ireland reduce England to 14-2

 There was an error